- 1 tablespoon + 1 teaspoon active dry yeast (see Notes, below, for other types)

-- Line 9x13-inch baking pan with high sides, spray with oil and dust lightly with oats or flour.
+- Line 9x13-inch baking pan with high sides, spray with oil, and dust lightly with oats or flour.
 Do not use a baking sheet for these buns as they need sides to contain them and rise upwards and not to the sides.

-- Place the yeast and warm water in the bowl of a standing mixer and stir to dissolve with a fork or spoon.
-Allow to stand for about 3 minutes until if foams and maybe large bubbles form.
+- Place the yeast and warm water in the bowl of a stand mixer and stir to dissolve with a fork or spoon.
+Allow to stand for about 3 minutes until it foams and maybe large bubbles form.
 If this doesn't happen your yeast is not active as it should be.
 You need to buy fresh and start again.

-- Add 1 cup flour, cinnamon, and nutmeg, stirring with a wire whisk until the ingredients are well combined.
+- Add cinnamon, and nutmeg, stirring with a wire whisk until the ingredients are well combined.

-- Add salt, the eggs and mix well.
+- Add salt, and the eggs and mix well.